Department of Justice is now the Department of Communities and Justice. Find out more >

-A Property Recovery Order can only be made at the same time that a Provisional, Interim or Final AVO is made.
+A Property Recovery Order can only be made at the same time that a Provisional, Interim or Final Apprehended Violence Order (AVO) is made.

-You should prepare a list of the property you want recovered.
-The court may not make orders about some items unless you have proof you own them.
+The Court may not make orders about some items if there is a dispute about who owns them, unless you have proof you own them.

-You will also need to tell the court about any relevant family law property orders that have been applied for or made.
+You must tell the Court about any relevant family law property orders that have been applied for or made.

-Sample: For a sample order, see Sample Property Recovery Order (22kb) or text only version.
+Sample: Sample Property Recovery Order (22kb) or text only version

 If you need to recover your property urgently and can't wait until the matter is heard in court, you should contact the police, as they may be able to help you get your belongings.